Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Admission

-Applicants who hold or are preparing for a French baccalaureate or a qualification accepted as equivalent are authorized to apply via Parcoursup.
+Candidates who hold or are preparing for a French baccalaureate or an equivalent qualification are authorized to register via Parcoursup.

-Applicants attending school and/or residing in a country with a Campus France area go through the "Etudes en France" procedure and not through the Parcoursup platform.
+Candidates who are enrolled in school and/or reside in a country with a Campus France office must follow the "Etudes en France" procedure rather than using the Parcoursup platform.

-Students who do not have or are not preparing a French baccalaureate, a DAEU or a level IV diploma must go through a specific procedure to apply to university (pre-registration file or white/green file) and therefore do not go through the Parcoursup platform, unless they are already enrolled in school in France
+Students who are not enrolled in a school or who are not preparing for a French baccalaureate, a DAEU (diploma for the acquisition of university entrance qualifications), or a level IV diploma must follow a specific procedure to enroll in university (preliminary enrollment application or white/green application) and therefore do not use the Parcoursup platform, unless they are already enrolled in school in France.

 Read more

-Deadline for returning files defined by the PARCOURSUP procedure.
+Deadline for returning applications defined by the PARCOURSUP procedure.

 In continuing education:

-Continuing education in higher education institutions is for :
+Continuing education in higher education institutions is aimed at:

-- people (employees, job seekers, professionals, etc.) who have interrupted their studies and wish to acquire or develop a qualification, to enhance their professional experience
+- Individuals (employees, job seekers, self-employed professionals, etc.) who have interrupted their studies and wish to acquire or develop a qualification, or to enhance their professional experience

-Subject to fulfilling the prerequisites, candidates can register via the Continuing Education Service of the University of Montpellier, for :
+Provided they meet the prerequisites, candidates can register via the Continuing Education Department of the University of Montpellier to obtain:

-- National and State diplomas (DUT, Licence pro, Engineering, Master,...)
+- National and state diplomas (DUT, Licence pro, Ingénioriat, Master, etc.)

 - Institutional diplomas (University Diploma, Certificate)

-Access to the training is also possible through a Validation of Professional Experience or a Validation of Experience (VAP/VAE).
-For more information, you can consult the website of the Continuing Education Department
+Access to training is also possible through Validation of Professional Experience (VAP) or Validation of Acquired Experience (VAE).
+For more information, please visit the Continuing Education Department website.

-For more information, consult the Languedoc Roussillon Apprentice Training Center
+For more information, visit the Languedoc Roussillon Apprentice Training Center.

 Read more